 No One Cares About Me: What Can I Do To Find Support?

-When you say the words "No one cares about me," you may feel extremely lonely, sad, and even despairing.
-Yet, when you decide to look for a support system, your life is going to change for the better.
+When you say the words "No one cares about me," you may feel extremely lonely, sad, and depressed.
+Yet, when you reach out to a healthy support system, your life is going to change for the better.
 It will take time and effort to gather support for yourself, but it's well worth the effort.

 Why Is It That No One Cares About Me?

-The first thing you need to do is find out why they don't seem to care.
+The first thing to do is look at why you feel that no one cares.
 You can start by looking at your life situation as objectively as you can.
 Is it really true that they don't care?
 Or can it be that they just aren't good at showing it?
 You might feel like no one cares about you if you've just moved to a new location and don't know anyone yet.
 Or, perhaps you've chosen to be around people with too many problems of their own to notice your emotional pain.
 Have you allowed yourself to receive support from others or have you turned people away?

 Look to Your Extended Family